manderio/manderio/README.md

 Friendly neighborhood tech support and residental linux nerd as well as hug provider dabbling in programming!

 #### Quickly about me
-Currently working as a sysadmin/devops junior in a windows enviroment (that is fluff for i do tech support with occasional scripting and deployments in CM)
+Formerly worked as a sysadmin/devops junior in a windows enviroment (that is fluff for i do tech support with occasional scripting and deployments in CM).
+Now I jumped over to Networks and linux as my main focus, but still work a bit in windows with automation!

                   ____________________________________________________________________________________
                   | Languages I learn:                          | My interests include:              |